Andover-Robotics/software-docs/docs/setting-up-the-environment.md

 [GitHub](https://github.com) is a popular website that hosts Git repositories online.
 ARC uses GitHub to help programmers collaborate on a shared coding project.
 To become a meaningful contributor to your team's code, you must be able to push changes to GitHub.
 If you do not have your own GitHub account, [sign up here](https://github.com/join).
 Once your account is ready, ask your CSO(s) about joining ARC's GitHub organization.

-{% hint style="info" %}
+!!! info
    The club has struggled in using Git in the past _(we have literally spent full meetings resolving problems with Git)._ There are some best practices that help your team get the most out of Git and stay away from its grievances.
 Refer to [_Using Git Effectively_](working-with-a-team/using-git-effectively.md) for more details.
-{% endhint %}

 ### Local clone of your team's repository